-Alright folks, mark your calendars for Thursday September 24th.
+Alright, folks, mark your calendars for Thursday, September 24th.
 The Louisville Speed Art Museum is holding their “Art Of Bourbon” online auction.
-It’s free to bid or participate but registration is required.
-You can register here https://artofbourbon.org/ Go ahead and sign up, I’ll wait.
+It’s free to bid or participate but, registration is required.
+You can register here https://artofbourbon.org/ So go ahead and sign up!

-So now that you’ve registered we can dive into the fun part…there’s whisk(e)y involved!!
+Now that you’ve registered, we can dive into the fun part.
+There will be whisk(e)y involved!!

 Black Bowmore 1964 50-Year-Old, The Last Cask Estimate: $60,000 – $80,000

 Maker’s Mark Barrel Selection: Your Own Unique Barrel of Maker’s Mark and Dale Chihuly Artwork Estimate: $22,000

 Knob Creek Single Barrel Select Rye Experience Estimate: $18,000

 Hermitage Farm and Barn8 Restaurant Immersive Journey Estimate: $7,000

 Here’s your chance to step back in time and enjoy an original Kentucky land grant farm.
 Steve Wilson and Laura Lee Brown invite 4 people to stay at the historic Hermitage Farm “Main House,” in Oldham County, Ky.
 As part of this bespoke experience, Steve and Laura Lee are including six bottles that are housed as part of the on-site Barn8 Restaurant barrel selections, and one very rare vintage bottle: • a rare 1973 Old Fitzgerald “Hospitality Decanter” • Weller Full Proof • Woodford Reserve • Woodford Reserve Double Oaked • Old Forester • Maker’s Mark Private Select • New Riff